MycroftAI/enclosure-picroft/README.md

 * **Speaker**
   <br>Any analog speaker, or an HDMI monitor with speaker
 * **Microphone**
-  <br>Tested with: PlayStation Eye, Blue Snowball, Google AIY
+  <br>Tested with: PlayStation Eye, Blue Snowball, Google AIY v1, Seeed Studio Mic Array 2.0, Matrix Voice
 * **2.5 Amp or better power supply**
   <br>Don't skimp on this!
 It might appear to work, but you'll have weird issues with a cheapo supply.
 * **MicroSD Card**